front-end-intermediate/session-11-reactintro/readme.md

 Our createPirate function in AddPirateForm is called and works but it does not save the new pirate anywhere.

-We also have an addPirate function in App.js
+We now have an addPirate function in App.js:

 ```
   addPirate(pirate){